 House paint can peel and bubble if there’s a leak or the gutter has pulled away from the side of the house.
-Peeling paint is a sign that it’s been happening for some time, and the gutters need to be replaced.
+Peeling paint is a sign that it’s been happening for some time and that the gutters need to be replaced.

 Rotting and Mildew

-If you notice your landscaping is flooded or eroded after it rains, it’s probably the fault of a defective gutter system.
-Instead of constantly treating the symptom, consider replacing the gutters to fix the problem.
+If the landscaping around the house is flooded or eroded after it rains, it’s probably the fault of a defective gutter system.
+Instead of constantly treating the symptom, the homeowner will want to consider replacing the gutters to fix the problem.

-Pooling water around the foundation can seep into the basement and cause water damage, mold growth, and rot and can attract insects.
-Having gutters in good working order and a properly sloped downspout will help eliminate water pools near your home.
+Pooling water around the foundation can seep into the basement and cause water damage, mold growth, and rot and can attract insects as well.
+Having gutters in good working order and a properly sloped downspout will help eliminate water pools near the home.

-Installing new gutters can improve the appearance of your home and protect against roof, foundation, and basement damage.
+Installing gutters can improve the appearance of a home and protect against roof, foundation, and basement damage.
 Old and damaged gutters are not only an eyesore, but they can also cost more money over time with maintenance and repairs.
-Here are some benefits of getting new gutters.
+What follows are some benefits of getting new gutters.

 Return on Investment and Curb Appeal

 Old and sagging gutters can negatively affect a home’s curb appeal.
 Leaking gutters can also cause streaks and stains on a home’s exterior.
 A new gutter system improves the overall curb appeal and adds to a home’s marketability.

 Water can pool on the roof if gutters are clogged or broken.
 Standing water can cause leaks and damage the roof, soffits, and fascia.
 Costly roof repair or replacement can be avoided with properly working gutters.